emprax/Xtender/README.md

 The Xtender.Trees package provides the means of creating tree-structures where the tree-nodes implement the IAccepter and IAsyncAccepter interfaces, so the Xtender functionality can be applied to this tree.
 This tree-structure is provided because of it being one of the ultimate structures that can be visited.
 As stated before, the composite pattern works quite well with the visitor pattern because of the abstract fashion of composites and the abililty for the visitor pattern to traverse and visit these nodes in their concrete form.

-The Xtender.Trees package provides the tree and node interfaces as well as a tree-builder and a node-builder to quickly construct trees and nodes.
+The Xtender.Trees package provides the node interfaces as well as node-builders and converts to quickly construct tree-structures and convert them to and from JSON/XML structures.

 ## Which Problems to solve